marcopennekamp/lore/specification/types.md

 ### Intersection Types

-An **intersection type** describes values whose types are subtypes of *all* of the intersection type's parts.
+An **intersection type** describes values whose types are subtypes of *all* the intersection type's parts.
 The operator is associative and commutative.

 ###### Syntax Example